WebAssembly/spec/document/binary/instructions.rst

 Numeric Instructions
 ~~~~~~~~~~~~~~~~~~~~

-.. :ref:`Numeric instructions <syntax-instr-numeric>` are represented by single byte codes without any immediates, with the only exception of |CONST| instructions, which are followed by the respective literal.
+All variants of :ref:`numeric instructions <syntax-instr-numeric>` are represented by separate byte codes without any immediates, with the only exception of |CONST| instructions, which are followed by the respective literal.

 .. _binary-const:
 .. _binary-unop: